 The end result of all this?
 The Quartets sounded good before I hacked around with them but I think they sound fabulous now.
 The sound is so detailed and the bass has a real punch that probably only a dedicated amplifier could deliver.
 I did wonder at times whether the whole adventure was worth the bother but I’m glad I did it now.

 Folk with sharp eyes might notice that in the first two photos above there is a small PCB mounted near the mains fuse and a ‘TRIG IN’ jack socket on the back of the unit.
 This was an abortive attempt to make the unit power up from the 12V remote power output on the A32 amp.
 This does work, but unfortunately for reasons best known to Arcam the two P38 power amplifiers do not power up from cold with the speaker outputs active (unlike the A32).
 They only do this if they are brought out of standby.
 A quick chat with someone in the Arcam technical department revealed that this is by design – why I don’t know.
 There is also a time lag before the P38s activate from the 12V input, so the crossover would have been the last piece of equipment to power up.
-I dread to think of the various switch-on noises that would have been produced by this so I decided to bypass the 12V input and wire the crossover so that it was powered directly from the mains.
+I dread to think of the various switch-on noises that would have been produced by this so I decided to bypass the 12V input and wire the crossover so that it powers up as soon as it is plugged into the mains.

-Finally, I wanted the system to look good as well as sound good.
+Finally I wanted the system to look good as well as sound good.
 A higgledy-piggledy jumble of cabinets and cables would never be allowed by The Boss.
-I got hold of a set of oak racking units made by Hi-Fi Racks and supplied by The Audio File in Bishops Stortford (now part of Sevenoaks Hi-Fi).
+I got hold of a set of oak racking units made by Hi-Fi Racks and supplied by The Audio File in Bishops Stortford (which became part of Sevenoaks Hi-Fi).
 These beautiful units aren’t cheap but they are expandable and can also be specified with any leg length you want.
-I opted for a set of short legs at the very bottom so that I could squeeze the crossover in on the floor:
+I opted for a set of short legs for the bottom stage so that I could squeeze the crossover in on the floor:

-You can just see the front panel of the active crossover on the floor underneath the Quad FM4 tuner on the bottom shelf.
-The racking units have made quite a monster tower-full of hi-fi gear, but at least it’s a talking point when visitors come round!
+You can see the front panel of the active crossover on the floor underneath the Quad FM4 tuner on the bottom shelf.
+The racking units have certainly made quite a monster tower-full of hi-fi gear but at least it’s a talking point when visitors come round!